 So you’d think some studio would look at all the hit superhero films and try to come up with their own, something that they could then own completely, including all merchandising rights.
 Pixar did that with The Incredibles.
 And here’s another example, Hancock, a completely original superhero movie which made over $600 million worldwide.
 It’s not too far off from what Man of Steel made (& since it cost less than MOS, it actually made a bigger profit).

 One of the first breaks in the internal logic of this film is when Hancock goes to prison, as he’s immediately confronted by two other prisoners, and he ends up shoving one guy’s head up the other guy’s ass.
 It’s supposed to be funny, but all I could think of is, why would these guys go up against Hancock in the first place?
-They know he has superpowers, he’s the one who put them in jail in the first place!
-And yet they get up in his face like they’re getting ready to beat him up with their bare hands?
+They know he has superpowers, he’s the one who put them in jail!
+And yet they get up in his face like they’re getting ready to beat him up with their bare hands?!?
+What did they think would happen if they tried that?
 So that scene was just put there for comedic purposes, but didn’t make any actual sense.